This post contains affiliate links. Read the full disclosure here.

 • Pour the oil, vegan buttermilk, and vanilla extract into the bowl of the dry ingredients and whisk until a smooth batter forms.
 Fold the apples into the batter.

 • Pour the batter into the prepared cake pan, then crumble the cinnamon streusel on top of the batter.
 Bake for 25-30 minutes, or until a toothpick inserted in the middle of the cake comes out clean.
+If using an 8 inch cake pan, the cake will take 5-15 minutes longer to bake.

 • Let the cake cool completely in the pan before removing it.
 Because it has a light crumb, you have to be careful that it doesn't break!
 Once cooled, run a butter knife around the outside of the cake a few times.
 Gently turn the cake upside down onto a plate, then repeat onto another plate so that the streusel is on top.
 Serve with vegan vanilla ice cream, vegan whipped cream, or enjoy as it!